-Other receivables primarily include accrued fees from product sponsors and receivables related to Raymond James Bank Deposit Program client deposit settlements from various banking partners.
-Net receivables arising from revenues in scope of the accounting guidance for revenue from contracts with customers were \$229 million as of March 31, 2022.
+Other receivables primarily include accrued fees from product sponsors, and receivables related to the Raymond James Bank Deposit Program client deposit settlements from various banking partners.
+Net receivables related to contracts with customers were \$312 million as of March 31, 2024.
 We present "Other receivables, net" on our Statement of Financial Condition, net of any allowance for credit losses.
 Any allowance for credit losses for other receivables is estimated using assumptions based on historical experience, current facts and other factors.
 We update these estimates through periodic evaluations against actual trends experienced.
-Our allowance for credit losses was insignificant as of March 31, 2022.

-As permitted under the CECL guidance, we include accrued interest receivables related to our financial assets in "Other receivables, net" on the Statement of Financial Condition instead of with the related financial instrument.
+We include accrued interest receivables related to our financial assets in "Other receivables, net" on the Statement of Financial Condition.
 We reverse any uncollectible accrued interest when the related financial asset is moved to nonaccrual status.
-Given that we write off uncollectible amounts in a timely manner, we do not recognize an allowance for credit losses related to accrued interest receivable.
+Given that we write off uncollectible amounts in a timely manner, we do not recognize an allowance for credit losses against accrued interest receivable.